angular/angular/CONTRIBUTING.md

      ```shell
      git commit --all
      ```
-    Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+    Note: the optional commit `--all` command line option will automatically "add" and "rm" edited files.

 10. Push your branch to GitHub: